silvioiatech/railway-yt-dlp-service/README.md

-# yt-dlp Streaming Service# Railway yt-dlp Service
+# Railway YT-DLP Service# Railway yt-dlp Service

-A production-ready service that downloads videos using yt-dlp and streams them directly to object storage using rclone, with no temporary files.A comprehensive FastAPI-based service for downloading media from various platforms using yt-dlp, with intent-based processing, enhanced security, Google Drive integration, and comprehensive observability.
+A fast, secure, and scalable YouTube downloader API service built with FastAPI and yt-dlp, optimized for Railway deployment with automatic file cleanup.A production-ready FastAPI service for downloading media from various platforms using yt-dlp, with Railway storage and automatic file cleanup.